-It can be frustrating to realize that what you thought you could call a bedroom is not going to meet the minimum legal requirements.
+It can be frustrating to realize that what you thought you could call a bedroom will not meet the minimum legal requirements.
 But all hope is not lost.
 You have a few different options.
 First, you can label the room as something other than a bedroom, but something that will still attract buyers.
 You might have an office on your hands or an art room.
-A nursery or a just an extra room might work as titles too.
+A nursery or just an extra room might work as titles too.

-Just be sure though that if you are doing a renovation and have a septic system, you are complying with the law on proper bedroom counts.
+Just be sure, though, that if you are doing a renovation and have a septic system, you comply with the law on proper bedroom counts.
 More and more real estate agents make this mistake without a homeowner even realizing it could be a major problem.

-I hope this has been helpful for determining what can be considered a bedroom.
+I hope this has helped determine what can be considered a bedroom.

 Other Helpful Home Selling Articles

 - What is dual agency in real estate sales via Maximum Real Estate Exposure.

 - The right way to determine home values via Kevin Vitali.